VarunShukla07/stockpro/README.md

 - **Input Stock Symbol**: Enter the ticker symbol of the stock you want to predict.
 - **View Predictions**: The app will display the predicted stock prices and other relevant information.

----

-Happy predicting!
 ```

-You can adjust the dependencies and instructions based on the specific details and libraries you are using in your project.